ckreon/ww-netp_wiki/README.md

 # NetP Wiki

+**This project is still under construction**

 Welcome to our open-source collection of guides focusing on Network Privacy & Security!

-This readme will be updated with guides for adding & editing content soon.
+If you are new to Github, and would like to create or update a guide, head into the **[_pages](https://github.com/ckreon/netp_wiki/tree/master/_pages)**.

+You will see a listing of the current guide files, which you can edit directly in the browser and submit for review.

+You can also create a new guide in the browser with the "New File" button.
+Use the other guides as reference for setting up the file properly.

-The NetP Wiki is built mainly with Markdown.
-If that is a new term, it's a straightforward and simple syntax that makes styling text easy.
-We've made a quick-start guide for reference below.
+*The NetP Wiki guides are written in Markdown.
+It's a straight-forward syntax that makes styling text easy.
+If you aren't familiar with it, we've made a quick-start guide for reference below.*

 <a name="contents"></a>